-So you’ve walked atop the massive wall around the Old City of Dubrovnik.
+So you’ve walked atop the massive Dubrovnik city walls encircling the Old City.

 We sunned on large slabs of rocks, climbing down ladders into the sea to swim.

 A café bar in the middle of the park-like island serves drinks and lunch.